 G.R.O.W.
-Foundation (Girls Recognizing Our Worth) ® is a 501(c)3 non-profit organization incorporated in the Commonwealth of Virginia and New Jersey, the native hometown of founder Neisha Himes.
+Foundation (Girls Recognizing Our Worth) ® is a 501(c)3 non-profit organization based in Chesapeake, Virginia.
 Our mission is to connect individuals and families affected by domestic violence with the resources needed to lead a safe and productive life free from abuse.
-These resources are, but not limited to: emergency shelter assistance, housing referrals, daily living necessities, one-on-one advocacy and survivor support groups.
-Recognizing that domestic violence affects us all, we are dedicated to helping victims and survivors from all walks of life, regardless of gender, race, sexuality, religion, or economic background.
-In appreciation of our fellow community partners, G.R.O.W. also works to support local organizations in their efforts to eradicate domestic violence.
-At G.R.O.W, we have embraced the commitment of advocacy through education, collaboration, and the empowerment of our community and beyond.
+These resources are, but not limited to emergency shelter, transitional housing, food/clothing, crisis intervention and advocacy services, as well as survivor support groups.
+Recognizing that domestic violence affects us all, we are dedicated to helping survivors from all walks of life, regardless of gender, gender identity, race, sexuality, religion, or economic background.
+At G.R.O.W Foundation, we have embraced the commitment of advocacy through education, collaboration, and the empowerment of our community and beyond.

 To learn more about victims’ rights and how to assist survivors with navigating through the legal system, Neisha served as a Domestic Violence Victim Advocate for the Norfolk Commonwealth Attorney’s Office and a Domestic Violence Paralegal for the Chesapeake Commonwealth Attorney’s Office.
-In April 2020, she joined the Newport News Police Department as their Domestic Violence Outreach Liaison, playing a vital role in the creation of the agency’s newly implemented domestic violence program.
+She later joined forces with the Newport News Police Department as their Domestic Violence Outreach Liaison, playing a vital role in the inspiration and creation of the agency’s first Domestic Violence Unit.